If you believe you are not getting equal pay, you can use a question and answer process.

 - what's in a comparator's job description that could explain any difference in pay

-- statistics on the percentage of the workforce who are male or female
+- statistics on the percentages of men and women in the workforce

 - policies, for example on recruitment or equality and diversity